acurteman/cryptographic/docs.md

 ### cycleScript: Bool

 - Client variable.
 Used to detrmine if user is waiting to execute a script once a new cycle starts.
 If set to true, the run_script function will be called at the start of the cycle

+### depositList: Array

+- Server variable, used to store user bank deposits.
+Each deposit is an array with the following format:

+    - Element 0: Username, string

+    - Element 1: Deposit amount, int

+    - Element 2: Deposit duration in number of cycles, int

 ### editPopup: Popup